nogermsau/nogerms.github.io/_commercial/fogging-and-misting.md

       <div class="col-md-12">
           <div class="service-details mb-30">
               <h3>Revolutionise the way germs are treated with our No Germs Fogging Service</h3>
               <p><b>Our mobile Fogging Service</b> is unique in Australia and is ideal for your home or office.
-Our innovative surface spray offers 30 day protection and is safe around children, pets, food and plants.</p>
+Our innovative surface spray offers up to 30 day protection and is safe around children, pets, food and plants.</p>
           </div>
       </div>
   </div>